Skip to main content

 Sound System$1,710$5,700$17,100Music quality is critical in a dance studio.
 Invest in a real commercial sound system — consumer equipment fails under daily use.

 Marketing & Community Outreach$570$3,420$11,400Summer camps and free trial classes are extremely effective for initial enrollment.
-Target ages 3-8 — the most loyal student age group.
+Target the youngest age groups — they are the most loyal student cohorts and convert into multi-year families.

 Working Capital Reserve$5,700$17,100$57,000Dance studios ramp enrollment at the start of each semester (September, January).
 Plan for revenue cycles.